BrianRuizy/data-visualization/README.md

 # data-visualization 📈📊
 Data visualization demonstration using the power of Python.
+This repo is solely educational.

 ## About
-This repository is purely educational.
 Most of the implementation files are simple scripts which showcase each type of plot and what you can achieve to display with them.
+Although, there are more powerful BI tools for data exploration Python has been proven to be optimal at times when reproducibility is significant. **Also**, Python is many times cheaper to implement, thus the most cost-efficient!

 Tools include: [Pandas](https://pandas.pydata.org/),
 [Matplotlib](https://matplotlib.org/),